Last Update: 4/14/21

 However, in order for those residential landlords to face responsibility for their actions (or failures to act) under Florida landlord-tenant law, Florida tenants must be willing to file a lawsuit and claim their legal rights in the civil justice system.
-For those that do so, there can be satisfaction in righting a wrong for themselves and their families, as well as future tenants, including the recovery of monetary damages (including pain and suffering, lost wages, medical expenses, etc.) awarded to them by the court.
+For those that do so, there can be satisfaction in righting a wrong for themselves and their families, as well as future tenants, including the recovery of monetary damages (including pain and suffering, lost wages, medical expenses, etc. – these damages are typical for personal injury cases) awarded to them by the court.

 13 Reasons Florida Tenants Sue Their Landlord

 Here are 13 reasons why residential landlords get lawsuits filed against them here in Florida: